-Understanding the differences between the two and being able to teach your clients to perform each correctly, will get your clients better results and most importantly keep them injury free.
-Here is a side by side comparison of the two movements.
+Once you understand the differences between the two and you should also be able to teach your clients to perform each movement optimally in order to get better results and most importantly keep them injury free.
+Here is a side-by-side comparison of the two movements.

+Executing these movements properly also dictates how much emphasis can be placed on the desired muscle groups.
 Demonstrating what you want the client to do and what the client actually does, are usually two completely different things.
 Having a clear and concise approach will help clear up the confusion for your clients and get them to perform the exercise correctly.
-Lets break down, how to trouble shoot both the hinge and the squat.

 3 Most Common Squat Mistakes

-- heels coming off the floor or feet moving
+- Heels coming off the floor or feet moving (Indicates short calf muscles)

 3 Most Common Hinge Mistakes